 The Bachelor of Science in Environmental Design is a flexible multi-disciplinary degree.
 The degree content includes the five core environmental design courses, directed electives, and free electives.
 Students are encouraged to use the free electives to earn one or two minors.
 Two summers of coursework are required for the environmental design workshop course series.
 The degree is a good option for students who are interested in pursuing graduate studies in design, planning, and construction related programs.

 Pre-Landscape Architecture track of Environmental Design is preparation for the Master of Landscape Architecture Graduate Program.
-The Master of Landscape Architecture is a two-year professional program degree.
+The Master of Landscape Architecture is a three-year professional program degree.
 The Auburn University Master of Landscape Architecture prepares students for careers as creative and adaptive landscape architects.
 All the components of our program are therefore designed to teach and model emerging real world conditions.
-We do this by treating the issues facing the world as design problems that are investigated through the work students do in studios, seminars, workshops and lectures.